-Categories Definitions Bribery in medical A bribe is a financial or other advantage offered, given, service delivery solicited or accepted in exchange for privileges or treatments Procurement Corruption of 'the complete process of acquiring goods, corruption services and works from suppliers' Improper marketing 'Improper marketing relations cover all interactions between relations the industry and healthcare providers and/or regulators that are not directly linked to the procurement process.'
-Misuse of (high level) 'Undue high-level interactions', such as 'trading in influence, positions and revolving door corruption, regulatory state capture, conflict of networks interest, or favouritism and nepotism' Undue reimbursement Covers creative billing and reimbursement of unnecessary and claims non-delivered services Fraud and Fraud is the 'offence of intentionally deceiving someone in embezzlement (of order to gain an unfair or illegal advantage' medicines, medical Embezzlement prevails 'When a person holding office devices and services) dishonestly and illegally appropriates, uses or traffics the • funds and goods they have been entrusted with for personal enrichment or other activities'
+Categories Definitions Bribery in medical A bribe is a financial or other advantage offered, given, service delivery solicited or accepted in exchange for privileges or treatments Procurement corruption Corruption of 'the complete process of acquiring goods, services and works from suppliers' Improper marketing relations 'Improper marketing relations cover all interactions between the industry and healthcare providers and/or regulators that are not directly linked to the procurement process.'
+Misuse of (high level) positions and networks 'Undue high-level interactions', such as 'trading in influence, revolving door corruption, regulatory state capture, conflict of interest, or favouritism and nepotism' Undue reimbursement claims Covers creative billing and reimbursement of unnecessary and non-delivered services Fraud and embezzlement (of medicines, medical devices and services) Fraud is the 'offence of intentionally deceiving someone in order to gain an unfair or illegal advantage' Embezzlement prevails 'When a person holding office dishonestly and illegally appropriates, uses or traffics the funds and goods they have been entrusted with for personal enrichment or other activities'

-Evidence of the connections between corruption, scientific fraud, and lack of transparency (undisclosed conflicts of interest, paid guidelines, selective publication, etc.) is abundant [135, 136] and provided the rationale for regulations to disclose payments made to healthcare professionals, such as sponsorship to attend meetings, speaker fees, consultancy and advisory boards.
+Evidence of the connections between corruption, scientific fraud, and lack of transparency (undisclosed conflicts of interest, paid guidelines, selective publication, etc.) is abundant [128, 129] and provided the rationale for regulations to disclose payments made to healthcare professionals, such as sponsorship to attend meetings, speaker fees, consultancy and advisory boards.
 The demand for transparency arose from the perception that a lack of transparency creates a "culture of opportunity".
 In addition to frank corruption there are numerous examples of scientific fraud: While clearly counterfeit studies are considered wrong, tendentious and / or selective reporting and the publication of the work of ghostwriters under their own name is still seen by some as a minor offence.